netsec-ethz/lightning-filter/docs/troubleshooting/Troubleshooting.md

 # Troubleshooting

 ## Fail to Start

 ### Unable to allocate memory
-Ensure that enough memory is given to the huge pages.
+Ensure that enough memory is given to the hugepages.

 ```
 echo '4096' | sudo tee /sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages